 You’ll need to start by giving the whole lawn a good mow.
-Then, you can either cut up a ready-seeded germination blanket, or sow seeds into the ground and cover them with pieces of non-seeded blanket.
+Then, you can either cut up a ready-seeded germination blanket or sow seeds into the ground and cover them with pieces of non-seeded blanket.
 The latter option can be better if you have a more specialist type of grass and don’t want to mix two varieties.
 Hold the blanket pieces in place with biodegradable stakes.

 It’s super-easy to use a seed germination blanket on your lawn, which is one of the reasons why more gardeners have started using them.

-There are two approaches, depending on whether you choose a blanket that’s already impregnated with seeds, or choose to seed then cover your lawn area.
+There are two approaches, depending on whether you choose a blanket that’s already impregnated with seeds, or choose to seed and then cover your lawn area.

 If you choose the first (which is generally what people mean when they talk about grass seed blankets), it couldn’t be simpler.
 Also called “seed rolls”, they come pre-seeded and with fertilizers, and are usually biodegradable.
-This is a quick way to grow a complete new lawn.
+This is a quick way to grow a completely new lawn.